-Every day 60 New Zealanders will hear the words “I am sorry you have cancer.”
-If you or someone you care about has cancer, if you want to help provide support, or reduce your own risk of cancer we are here.
+Every day, 71 New Zealanders will hear the words “you have cancer.”
+If you or someone you care about has cancer, if you want to help provide support, or reduce your own risk of cancer we are here to help.

-And if you want to talk – we are here to listen.
-No one should face cancer alone… with Cancer Society here, you won’t have to.
+If you want to talk, we are here to listen; no one should face cancer alone.
+With the Cancer Society here, you won’t have to.

-Together with our volunteers, supporters, stakeholders and staff, we are committed to reducing the impact of cancer on individuals and the community.
+Together with our volunteers, supporters, stakeholders, we are committed to reducing the impact of cancer on individuals and the community.
 We work across every area of every cancer:

 - conducting and funding world-class research that underpins our work in preventing cancer

-- supporting people as they navigate the cancer journey
+- supporting people as they navigate the cancer journey; and

-We are there not only for those touched by cancer today, but to prevent and manage cancer into the future.
+We are there not only for those touched by cancer today, but to prevent and manage cancer into the future by offering:

-- experienced cancer nurses provide information and support.
-Call 0800 Cancer or email email@example.com
+- experienced cancer nurses provide information and support

-- information on cancer and treatment issues given by cancer information nurses
+- information about cancer and cancer treatment issues given by cancer information nurses

 - the CanSupport programme on 0800 226 237